Karen Jeffries, the woman behind Hilariously Infertile

 Painful.
 Isolating.
 Confusing.

-How did you keep a sense of humour throughout?
+How did you keep a sense of humor, throughout?

-I have a great husband who has a wonderful sense of humor and he helped me while I was going through infertility treatments.
+I have a great husband who has a wonderful sense of humor and he helped me while I was going through treatment.
 My personality is just that funny, awkward, going-to-say-what-it-really-is type of person.
 This is just me.

-What advice would you give to people finding themselves struggling to conceive?
+What advice would you give to people struggling to conceive?

 Want to receive more great articles like this every day?
 Subscribe to our mailing list